reedlevinson/home/logistics/syllabus.md

 ## Assignments

-All assignments will be completed on the Thayer Linux system `plank.thayer.dartmouth.edu`, with code managed and shared in [GitHub](https://github.com/CS50DartmouthSP25).
+All assignments will be completed on the Thayer Linux system `bablylon1.thayer.dartmouth.edu`, with code managed and shared in [GitHub](https://github.com/CS50DartmouthFA25).

-See the [Systems](https://github.com/CS50DartmouthSP25/home/blob/main/logistics/systems.md) page for detail.
+See the [Systems](https://github.com/CS50DartmouthFA25/home/blob/main/logistics/systems.md) page for detail.

 ### Labs